davanstrien/Programming-Historian-Computer-Vision-Lessons-submission/deep-learning/alternative-setup-instructions.md

 cd programming-historian-computer-vision-lesson
 ```

+!additional step before moving to new repo. `git checkout deep-learning-draft` \ # TODO remove this once branch pushed to release repo

 This will take you to the main directory for the Programming Historian lesson.
 Then change into the directory containing the deep learning lessons \# TODO update directory name on publication